NREL/floris/README.rst

 - matplotlib v2.1.0

-- pytest v3.3.1
+- pytest v3.3.1 (optional)

+- Sphinx v1.6.6 (optional)

-After installing Python3, the remaining dependencies can be installed with ``pip`` referencing the requirements list using this command:
+After installing Python3, the remaining required dependencies can be installed with ``pip`` referencing the requirements list using this command:

 ``pip install -r requirements.txt``